 Best Drugstore: NYX Professional Makeup High Definition Finishing Powder

 If you have oily skin, you'll be glad to have NYX's HD Finishing Powder in your arsenal.
-This lightweight, translucent pressed powder goes on silky smooth (but not at all slick) and leaves a fresh, matte finish in its wake.
+This lightweight, translucent pressed powder goes on silky smooth (but not at all slick) and leaves a fresh, matte finish on the skin.

 Best Splurge: La Mer The Powder